vedph/cadmus-vela/README.md

 #### CategoriesPart

 A set of categories which can be assigned to the item.
 In this project we use a couple of such parts referring to two distinct taxonomies, for support functions and content themes.
-While the generic thesaurus for this part is named `categories`, role-based category parts add to this name a suffix built with `_` and the role ID (thus, `categories_functions` and `categories_themes`).
+While the generic thesaurus for this part is named `categories`, role-based category parts add to this name a suffix built with `_` and the role ID (thus, `categories_function` and `categories_topic`).

 - `categories` (`string[]`)